jacksongs/pelican/content/Dabbling I.md

 There appear to be many great, free resources available on the web that promise to teach data science, mining and analysis.

 I have settled on the [CS109 Data Science course offered by Harvard](http://cs109.org/).
-All the lectures are published online, it has an extensive reading list, and it uses Python - my programming language of choice.
+All the lectures are published online, it has an extensive reading list, it seems to be targeted to both undergrad and grad students and it uses Python - my programming language of choice.

 I look forward to sharing my notes and IPython notebooks about the course in coming weeks and months.